emaldona/listerforall/README.md

 LIMITATIONS:
 ========================================
 Using cmake:
-This currently work and been tested on Fedora.
+This currently works and has been tested on Fedora.

 Using make:
 This currently works on Fedora 30 and Debian 10 and also on